 Emollient lotions are also available for bath or shower use as well.
 Dermol 200 is an emollient that can be used instead of your usual shower gel, and when used daily it can help fight irritation from eczema while keeping moisture locked into your skin.

 Topical corticosteroids are a group of medicines that contain steroids.
-Steroids are anti-inflammatory medicines that reduce the painful itching and sore rashes commonly associated with dermatitis and other skin conditions.
+Steroids are anti-inflammatory medicines that reduce the painful itching and sore rashes commonly associated with dermatitis, psoriasis other skin conditions.